williamweckl/star_wars_api/priv/doc/using-elixir-with-asdf.md

 ```

 The above commands generates an HTML file with the coverage summary at `cover/excoveralls.html`.
 You can run it by your browser to see the output.

+Coverage checks are also run at CI automatically every pull request and for the main branch.